wkumari/draft-wkumari-dhc-capport/README.md

    problems.

-   In order to avoid having to perform DNS interception, the URI SHOULD contain an address literal, but MAY contain a DNS name if the captive portal allows the client to perform DNS requests to resolve the name.
+   In order to avoid having to perform DNS interception, the URI SHOULD contain an address literal.
+If the captive portal allows the client to perform DNS requests to resolve the name, it is then acceptable for the URI to contain a DNS name.

 2.1.
 IPv4 DHCP Option